-I’d put the Mavic in the mix with the ENVE and Zipp NSW in terms of dry braking performance.
-I alternated the front rear braking going down the steepest of hills (10-15%) and dragged them going down the slight less pitched ones (7.5-10%).
+I’d put the Mavic Cosmic Pro Carbon SL in the mix with the ENVE and Zipp NSW in terms of dry braking performance.
+I alternated the front-rear braking going down the steepest of hills (10-15%) and dragged them going down the slight less pitched ones (7.5-10%).
 No heat build up, great performance in both situations though some shrieking after a while when dragging.

 The Mavic brake track is what I would call “roughened” rather than textured like the ENVE or scalloped like the NSW.
 Perhaps Mavic’s doesn’t provide any place for the water to escape.
 I’m also not wild about the Swiss Stop Yellow brake pads that come with these wheels and that you must use in order to prevent voiding the wheels’ warranty.
 Besides leaving a yellow film on the rims, I’ve found they are more likely to squeal than other pads I’ve used on multiple carbon rims.

-It’s good to see Mavic is in the all-carbon wheelset game now and, depending on the characteristics you value most, offering a well priced option.
-The Mavic Cosmic Pro SL clincher aka SL-C is available at Competitive Cyclist, JensonUSA, Wiggle, Chain Reaction Cycles, Slane, stores with the best prices on this wheelset and high customer satisfaction ratings.
+It’s good to see Mavic is in the all-carbon wheelset game now and, depending on the characteristics you value most, offering a well-priced option.
+The Mavic Cosmic Pro SL clincher aka SL-C is available at Competitive Cyclist, UK/EU Tredz 10% discount with code ITK10, Chain Reaction, Wiggle, stores with the best prices on this wheelset and high customer satisfaction ratings.